 We were officially founded and registered on March 10th 2008 as an independent, social service functioning as a nonprofit charity.
-Our charitable activities are motivated by caring for single mothers who are raising their children alone.
-Our mission is to help underprivileged families in developing countries and make a lasting impact on their lives.
-We are an organization funded and driven by the energy of selfless people, who seek your cooperative effort to help the needy in developing countries.
+Our charitable activities then was motivated by caring for single mothers who were raising their children alone and help them to make a lasting impact in their lives.

 This charity is based on the success of helping one single mother raising her six children by herself.
-Our mission is to help other single mothers in need.
-It all started one day in November 2005.. when I (Mali Armand/Director of Give the Needy) was trying to reconnect for over a decade with my childhood caretaker, when I was a child.
+It all started one day in November 2005.. when I (Mali Armand) was trying to reconnect for over a decade with my childhood caretaker, when I was a child.
 Her name was Amina.

 Amina was a very strong willed lady from Myanmar “Burma”.
 While growing up I got very attached to her, as she would walk me to school and was very protective of me.
 After school hours as a child I would sometimes play with her daughter Munni; who was close to my age.
 When I relocated to America I eventually lost touch with the family.
 They also moved on to other employers.